 Visual Studio IntelliCode FAQ

-This FAQ will hopefully answer some of the questions you may have.
+This FAQ answers some of the questions you may have about Visual Studio IntelliCode.

-Additionally, the IntelliCode extension for Visual Studio offers further functionality for C# developers, including autogenerated EditorConfig files and customized IntelliSense based on your code.
-For more information, see IntelliCode extension for Visual Studio or IntelliCode extension for Visual Studio Code.
+IntelliCode for Visual Studio offers some additional functionality over the extension for Visual Studio Code, including autogenerated EditorConfig files and customized IntelliSense based on your code.
+For more information, see IntelliCode for Visual Studio and IntelliCode extension for Visual Studio Code.

-Q: What makes “AI-assisted IntelliSense” powered by IntelliCode better than regular IntelliSense?
+Q: What makes “AI-assisted IntelliSense” better than regular IntelliSense?

 With IntelliCode, the completion list suggests the most likely correct API for a developer to use rather than presenting a simple alphabetical list of members.
 To provide this dynamic list, IntelliCode uses the developer's current code context and patterns based on thousands of highly rated, open-source projects on GitHub.
 The results form a model that predicts the most likely and most relevant API calls.

 For C# developers, IntelliCode can learn patterns from your code.
 This means IntelliCode can make recommendations on code that isn’t in the open-source domain, for example, methods in your own utility classes or domain-specific library calls.
 For more information, see IntelliCode models based on your code FAQ.

 Q: How good are the IntelliCode completion suggestions?

 Developers at Microsoft have been using IntelliCode’s recommendations internally for some time and believe the suggestions are useful.
 Additionally, we constantly tune our models based on user feedback and new innovations from our data science teams.